- Public art

-Josée Dubeau's Mirador is presented by AXENÉO7 artist-run centre as part of the 2021 edition of City of Gatineau's Sentier culturel and is produced with the financial support of the Conseil des arts et des lettres du Québec and the Fonds de soutien à l'animation du centre-ville de Gatineau.
+Josée Dubeau's Mirador is presented by AXENÉO7 artist-run centre as part of its Public Art Summer Programming and the 2021 edition of City of Gatineau's Sentier culturel and is produced with the financial support of the Conseil des arts et des lettres du Québec and the Fonds de soutien à l'animation du centre-ville de Gatineau.

 Josée Dubeau would like to thank F.O.L.
 Art Public Inc. for its generous contribution to the project.

 As its name suggests, Mirador, the immersive and interactive work by artist Josée Dubeau, appears at first glance to be an observation tower.
 It was specifically designed to stand on the banks of Brewery Creek / Ruisseau de la Brasserie in Gatineau.
 The site is not neutral: the history of this canalized branch of the Ottawa River dates back to the origins of the tumultuous relations between Upper and Lower Canada.
 In the current context and in this location, the elevated control structure may elicit wariness due to its association with surveillance in a prison and military setting or along land borders.
 In complete contrast, this tower emerges in the midst of the recreational landscape around the creek and the backyard of La Filature, the former textile mill that is home to AXENÉO7.
 The watchtower questions the relationship between people and the geographical, historical and political context in which we live.

 For the artist, the tower suggests the extension of our body and of a liberated consciousness that interacts with its environment and gives us the opportunity to project ourselves above ground and beyond ourselves.
 This (un)limited perception of space, which goes beyond our physical boundaries, scaffolds our gaze to a breadth that changes how we perceive our personal — and spatiotemporal — surroundings.